superform-xyz/super-vaults/README.md

       ├── next-implementation-2
       ├── ExampleERC4626Vault.sol

-Each protocol directory should have its own `test` with coresponding entry in `MakeFile`.
+Each protocol directory should have its own `test` with corresponding entry in `MakeFile`.
 Follow established naming patterns.
 You can create additional directories inside of a protocol directory or host your Vaults together in root directory.